CurtisNewbie/moon-monorepo/README.md

   vhost: ""
 ```

+5. For each backend service, go to `**/schema/` folder and execute the `schema.sql` DDL script.
-5. Bootstrap each of the backend servers:
+6. Bootstrap each of the backend servers:

 ```sh
 # e.g,.